TheMcSebi/hanmatek-cmd/README.md

 ## Background
 The power supply sits behind my monitor, therefore I cannot easily access the built in interface.
 Hence I created this little and very simple python script that implements the most basic functionality I use on a day to day basis.
 It uses the minimalmodbus library to read and write data over the power supplies USB interface.

-The code was written and tested on windows, but should theoretically work on linux aswell, provided the correct /dev/ is used.
+## Installation
+Install the minimalmodbus library by running `pip -r requirements.txt`.
+On Linux you may also need to grant permission to your user to use the serial interface (/dev/ttyUSB0 in my case).

 ## Usage

-First, make sure the serial port defined in line 4 is correct.
+First, make sure the serial port defined at the beginning of the script is correct.
 Then just run the script.

 ```
 command reference: